Shopify/yjit/README.md

 YJIT - Yet Another Ruby JIT
 ===========================

-YJIT has finally been merged upstream, and is now an official part of the Ruby 3.1 release.
+YJIT has been merged upstream, and is now an official part of Ruby 3.1 and 3.2.

 For more information on how to build and use YJIT, see the [YJIT README](https://github.com/ruby/ruby/blob/master/doc/yjit/yjit.md).